tim-puhlfuerss/Publish-Research-Software/README.md

 ## Further Reads

 - [Open Research Software and Open Source guideline](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/MAIN.md) by the Open Science MOOC
-- (More specific further reads in each of the six steps above)
+- (More specific further reads in each page of the six steps above)